 This building was constructed in 1918 and is one of the last remaining classroom buildings on campus from the pre-FSU era.
-After serving as the home to Education programs for its early years, it was known simply as the Psychology Building until the university's sesquicentennial celebration in 2001, when it was named in honor of Francis Eppes.
-Eppes, a seven-term Tallahassee mayor and grandson of U.S. President Thomas Jefferson, led the effort to locate the Seminary West of the Suwannee River, the forerunner of FSU, in Tallahassee.
-Once the school opened, Eppes served 11 years on the school's board of directors, including eight years as president of the board.
+After serving as the home to Education programs for its early years, it was known simply as the Psychology Building until the university's sesquicentennial celebration in 2001, when it was named in honor of Francis Eppes, a seven-term Tallahassee mayor and grandson of U.S. President Thomas Jefferson.
 In 2008, the Psychology Department moved to its new building on the west side of campus.
 Eppes Hall was fully renovated in 2012 and became the home to the College of Criminology and Criminal Justice in 2013.
+In 2021, Francis W. Eppes' name was removed from the College of Criminology and Criminal Justice Building.